qwaneu/qwaneu.github.io/_drafts/slicing-your-cake.md

 A current related development is micro-frontends.
 Micro-frontend have as
 upsides: independent evolution, scaling, support of multiple back-ends without tangling.
-Some downsides are: loss of type-safety, more complicated build and interesting choices in deployment.
+Some downsides are: loss of type-safety, more complicated builds and 'interesting' choices in deployment.

-@@WE: OCAML discourages the use of folders for organizing code (I have doubts as to  how well this scales.
-They recently renamed their to-JavaScript thing from reasonml to something else, and put that in their principles.
-I tried ReasonML and I could not  wrap my head around this. front-end packaging is somewhat arbitrary, but if you are consistent, it does help in finding your way around.
-I have only ever seen one system without folders (MAINSAIL did not support folders) and it did not end well.
-I may be  missing something, many people seem to be happy with it, micro frontends (and give up type safety between the comonents, or use an IDL)? embedded development on relatively small things (micro kernels)

 The Slicing your Cake pattern is also related to the [Micro Front-ends pattern](https://martinfowler.com/articles/micro-frontends.html).
 In a way, micro front-ends are cake slices taken to the extreme.
 Slice your front-end cake in modular parts will facilitate splitting it up in micro front-ends later.

-@@WE: static checking of dependency directions in CI (Rob and I saw that near Zaventem, _retrie_  the Haskell refactoring language also seems to support something like that).
-For folder structure I think it matters less _what_ you choose, as long as you stick with the convention.
-I gave up having a preference on where to put tests (in /test or in src/module/sometest.in.some.language )

 _Credits:_
 - _Photo credits: <span>Photo by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>_
-- _Thanks to Willem for reviewing and encouraging to get this published._
+- _Thanks to Willem for reviewing and encouraging me to get this published._

 <aside>
   <h3>Seeing your systems through a Hexagonal lens</h3>